 Building a Technical Training Institute in Kazakhstan

 With a reputation as a world leader in energy training, the Southern Alberta Institute of Technology (SAIT) has been engaged by a government organization in Kazakhstan since 2012 to help the country open a training facility of its own.
 Kasipkor Holding – tasked with creating a network of world-class colleges to meet the needs of Kazakhstan’s labor market – contacted SAIT looking for guidance in the development of the Atyrau Oil and Gas Training Centre (APEC Petrotechnic).
 Officials in Kazakhstan knew the energy industry was the country’s leading economic sector and that well trained workers were – and still are – desperately needed.

-Members of SAIT’s Corporate Training Solutions department and MacPhail School of Energy travelled to Kazakhstan to meet with industry representatives and government officials to help Kasipkor determine how APEC could best meet the needs of the country’s labour market.
-Following an intensive period of research and consultation, SAIT developed an organizational model for the school, helped with instructor development, and guided APEC in establishing facilities with industry relevant labs and equipment for its students.
+Members of SAIT’s Corporate Training Solutions department and MacPhail School of Energy traveled to Kazakhstan to meet with industry representatives and government officials to help Kasipkor determine how APEC could best meet the needs of the country’s labour market.
+Following an intensive period of research and consultation, SAIT developed an organizational model for the school, helped with instructor development, and guided APEC in establishing facilities with industry-relevant labs and equipment for its students.
 In addition, the curriculum used at APEC was modeled after several of SAIT’s MacPhail School of Energy programs.
-Courses include foundational courses in English, math, physics and chemistry, followed by three different technical-program options: Production Field Operations, Instrumentation Technician and Petroleum Engineering Technology.
+Courses include foundational courses in English, math, physics, and chemistry, followed by three different technical-program options: Production Field Operations, Instrumentation Technician, and Petroleum Engineering Technology.

 LNG Operations Technician Training in Australia